Scg1217/CS4348Project/devlog.md

 - Consider whether to persist further debugging in Python or explore switching to Java.
 - Document all observations in the devlog.
 - Commit all debugging attempts with a message like "Debugging encryption output in driver.py".

 ---

-## [2025-03-22 02:30 PM]
-**Thoughts so far:**
-- After additional debugging, I confirmed that encryption.py works as expected in isolation.
-- The driver process still struggles with capturing the encryption output reliably.
-- Although the integration isn’t perfect, all individual functionalities (setting a password, encryption, and decryption) work when tested manually.
-- The known output buffering issue in the integration will be documented, and instructions for manual testing will be added to the README.

-**Plan for this session:**
-- Finalize the code as much as possible and document the known issue in the README.
-- Prepare for final integration testing.
-- Commit with a message like "Final integration adjustments and documentation of output buffering issue".

----